mirage335/PatchRap/README.md

 ClassIV lasers are extraordinarily hazardous.
 Backscatter from the projected spot alone is sufficient to slice a retina.
 Avoid exposure, and wear eye protection.

+Ground-referenced voltage (ie. wall current) applied to Vsys/Vee is NOT guaranteed to remain isolated from other circuits.
+Spark gap surge protectors specifically, among other faults, are expected to allow sustained connection of high-voltage ground-referenced current to all other circuits.

 Testing all essential high current circuits to 30% above requirements is recommended.
 Such testing has not necessarily been performed.
 Any particular circuit may not have been designed to accommodate any significant current carrying capacity.
 Oil immersion may increase useful ampacity, though the risk of dissolution or fire must be considered carefully.
 Design goals are made on a best effort basis only, suggested but not guaranteed for further development, particularly for short narrow traces.